-Strategy for research and doctoral education in Resource Recovery
+Strategy for research and doctoral education in Resource Recovery (dnr 348-23) April 2023/TW

 WASTE IS A RESOURCE,

 BUT OUR KNOWLEDGE IS TOO LIMITED TO UTILIZE IT.

 Resource Recovery at the University of Borås is leading the transformation of our current linear technology and economy into a sustainable and circular technology and bioeconomy.
 Through developing innovative methodologies and assessing its technological and societal aspects, Resource Recovery is contributing to accelerating conversion of a various range of wastes and residuals to value-added resources.
 Our motto is "waste is resource, but our knowledge is too limited to utilize it" and our vision is to become a global leader in sustainable resource recovery.